enasequence/read_docs/analyses/sequence-annotation.md

 The content of this block determines the type of data the analysis should contain and how it will be validated by ENA after it has been submitted.

-Analysis type `<GENOME_MAP>` is for submitting BioNano optical map data to ENA.
+Analysis type `<SEQUENCE_ANNOTATION>` is for submitting sequence annotation files.
+These are usually tab files.
+Examples include gene count and OTU tables from metagenomic studies.

-Optical maps must be associated with a study and a sample.
+Sequence annotation analyses must be associated with a study and at most one sample.

 ### Associating with Other ENA Objects